HELLSNAKES/the-beautiful-bot/README.md

  - [ ] make the bot do moderation
  - [ ] make the bot send Beautiful pics
  - [ ] Open Source the bot
+ - [x] Add another card for user stats
+ - [x] Render the name and country of the user
+ - [x] Draw the profile image of the user
+ - [ ] Make all the grade stats functional and render it on the card
+ - [ ] Consider changing the cards from canvas based cards to SVG based cards for a higher quality images **(Optional)**
+ - [ ] Add proper commands for all the features of the bot including a prefix.
+ - [ ] Drawing the user's current global and country ranks in the user stats images
+ - [ ] Draw the pp, accuracy and hours played
+ - [ ] Make background change randomly when generated (use osu's set of backgrounds)

 ### Known bugs/Improvements
  - [x] Make the last star size change depending on the decimal exact difficulty